Momo 8.0: The Unavoidable Change

 - Flattening the live streaming industry and encouraging high-quality content

 The new live streaming promotion function provides hosts a new path to upgrade.
 New hosts, especially those with exceptional talents and can produce high net value, are more likely to be followed.
 In Momo, it only takes 100 yuan to get 200~300 audience.
 The cost of 0.3~0.5 yuan per audience is indeed very small, so a truly scintillating host will not find it hard to stand out.
 While it is increasingly easy for newcomers to shine, the original hosts are more likely to be threatened.
 Previously the most popular host of Momo has joined Douyu TV because she had failed to reach an agreement with Momo about the distribution of profit.
 Momo has been uncompromising in profit allocation.
 Aside from its large user base, Momo relies on the abundance of excellent hosts as its bargaining chip.
 On the other hand, the role of guilds is gradually weakened because hosts can now buy the audience for themselves.
 It is currently unknown whether Momo has the ambition to flatten the entire live streaming industry by removing guilds and forming the platform with only audience and hosts.
 In short, the seemingly inconspicuous change of the live streaming promotion function is possible to change the entire live streaming industry.
+Graph created by the author.

 - Improving gross profit margin